particle-iot/docs/src/content/support/troubleshooting/common-issues.md

 Save the Device ID; you’ll need it later.

-Then put the Electron in DFU mode by holding down both the RESET and MODE buttons, releasing RESET and continuing to hold down MODE until it blinks yellow and issue the commands below, in order.
+Then put the {{device}} in DFU mode by holding down both the RESET and MODE buttons, releasing RESET and continuing to hold down MODE until it blinks yellow and issue the commands below, in order.

 ```
 particle keys server